telmonteiro/SAITAMA/README.md

-# ACTINometer - a pipeline for the derivation of spectral activity indices for stars with exoplanets
+# SAITAMA - a pipeline for the derivation of spectral activity indices for stars with exoplanets

 This repository's aim is to track the work done in the PEEC "The stellar activity in stars with exoplanets", made in 2024.

-This pipeline uses the ACTIN tool (2018JOSS....3..667G and 2021A&A...646A..77G) that computes the spectral activity indices for a stellar spectrum.
+SAITAMA (Stellar ActivITy AuToMatic cAlculator) uses the ACTIN tool (2018JOSS....3..667G and 2021A&A...646A..77G) that computes the spectral activity indices for a stellar spectrum.
 The objective is to apply ACTIN on the most stars possible from the SWEET-Cat catalogue (2021A&A...656A..53S), which contains the stars with exoplanets and respective stellar parameters.
 The spectral activity indices chosen in this pipeline are the CaII H&K, the H$\alpha$ 0.6 A and the NaI lines.

 ## Description of the pipeline